DimensionalArkBishops/DAB/notes.md

 POWERHOUSE101
 -Powerhouse founded DAB in Spring 2008.

-Enjoys playing support roles, main charachter being Engineer.
+In most games I go by POWERHOUSE101.
+I enjoy the challenge of playing support roles such as Engineer, and playing them on the front line.
+I am always looking for the next strategic advantage.

 Bishop
 -Cofounder and Teamspeak owner.
 Enjoys playing front line roles.
+Main class: Warrior

 Lafayette/Vong